Supporting You, Supporting Youth

 All adult volunteers who work with youth in Extension programs.

 All Wisconsin 4-H volunteers are required to report incidents of sexual misconduct that take place in Extension programs and complete training on how to report concerns.
 The Supporting You, Supporting Youth training module will help you learn about how to support youth through any incidents you encounter and report those incidents.
+This training will also share information about volunteers’ role as a Mandated Reporter, and how to report incidents of child abuse and neglect.

 Training Details